Manning Prize recognizes extraordinary faculty on each UMass campus

 “We’re so grateful to Rob and Donna Manning for their unparalleled generosity and dedication to the UMass mission of world-class public higher education,” said UMass President Marty Meehan.
 “As a result of their personal experiences, Rob and Donna recognize and seek to honor the incredible contribution of UMass faculty to student learning and to guiding students on pathways to success.”

 All full-time, tenured and non-tenured faculty members are eligible to receive the Manning Prize.
 Each campus is responsible for determining its own nomination and selection process, but that process must include student and peer input to ensure that the selected faculty members meet the criteria of being superb teachers and exemplary members of the campus community.

-This year’s Manning Prize winners, who were honored at a recent luncheon at the UMass Club, are as follows:
+This year's Manning Prize winners, who were honored at a luncheon at the UMass Club today, are as follows:

 Linda M. Isbell, PhD, of Sturbridge is a professor in the department of psychological and brain sciences at UMass Amherst.
 She is a social psychologist whose teaching and research examine how situational factors influence our everyday thoughts, feelings and behavior.
 In the classroom, Professor Isbell is known for the development and use of innovative and creative teaching techniques that actively engage and inspire her students, as well as her ability to make a 300-person lecture feel small and personal to her students.
 Professor Isbell has received two research grants from the National Science Foundation (NSF) to support her research on emotion and social cognition, and recently received a five-year grant from the Agency for Healthcare Research and Quality (AHRQ) to fund her research examining the role of emotions on decision-making among Emergency Medicine physicians and nurses when treating patients with mental illnesses and/or substance use disorders.
 Professor Isbell is the recipient of numerous teaching awards, including the prestigious UMass Distinguished Teaching Award.